 Childcare Costs and Universal Credit

 Universal Credit (UC) is a benefit for people on a low income.
-It replaced Working Tax Credits, Child Tax Credit, Housing Benefit, Income Support, income-related Employment Support Allowance and income-based Jobseekers Allowance.
+It has replaced Working Tax Credit (abolished on 5 April 2025), Child Tax Credit (abolished on 5 April 2025), Housing Benefit, Income Support, income-related Employment Support Allowance and income-based Jobseekers Allowance.
 If you are on one of these benefits you should get advice as claiming Universal Credit could make you worse off.

 UC can be claimed by people in a lot of different situations and it can include elements for children, childcare and rent.
 There is no set amount of UC that you will get as it all depends on your financial and family situation.